 7. The Liberty Bell

 The lowest chamber of the original wooden steeple was the first home of the Liberty Bell.
 When that steeple was removed in 1781, the bell was lowered into the highest chamber of the brick tower, where it remained until the 1850s.

 The much larger Centennial Bell, hangs in the new steeple today.
 The Liberty Bell and its famous crack was displayed on the ground floor of the hall from the 1850s until 1976, and is now on display across the street in the Liberty Bell Center.

 8. Nearly Demolished

-In 1816 the city of Philadelphia purchased the entire block that Independence Hall sits on today in order to stop a real estate scheme to develop the State House Yard which would have included demolishing Independence Hall.
+In 1816, the city of Philadelphia purchased the entire block that Independence Hall sits on today in order to stop a real estate scheme to develop the State House Yard, which would have included demolishing Independence Hall.

 The State House as it was known then was not yet revered as the founding place of America.
-It wasn’t until 1824 and a visit by the Marquis de Lafayette who had served under George Washington as a young soldier and later become lifelong friends with the first President.
+It wasn’t until 1824 and a visit by the Marquis de Lafayette who had served under George Washington as a young soldier and later became lifelong friends with the first President.

-His remembrance of the American Revolution which was nearing its 50 year anniversary and his disappointment in the neglected state of the old building ignited a new passion to restore this special place.
+His remembrance of the American Revolution, which was nearing its 50 year anniversary, and his disappointment in the neglected state of the old building ignited a new passion to restore this special place.
 It wasn’t long after his visit that the name Independence Hall began to be associated with the state house.
-And the rest as they say, is history!
+And the rest, as they say, is history!

 Founder & Editor-in-Chief